arichild/toDoist/README.md

 5. Persist all tasks between refreshes via Local Storage
 6. Opportunity of editing uncompleted tasks which will be are saved dynamically to the Local Storage
 7. You can also choose remove all uncompleted or completed tasks or all of them
+8. The status of the selected checkbox is saved